-Due Thursday, December 6 [One page 'proposal' due Wednesday, November 21.
+Due Tuesday, December 15 [by e-mail] [One page 'proposal' due Tuesday, December 1.
 This should lay out the key data, and briefly, but clearly, state what the issue is.]

 In no more than 10 pages [2 spacing, 1 inch margins] discuss some data or phenomenon (from English or any other language) in terms of theoretical considerations discussed or alluded to in class.
 I want to see something 'new', rather than just a summary (no matter how brilliant) of something we have discussed in class, or that you have read.